hashrocket/tilex/README.md

 Authentication is managed by Ueberauth and Google.
 See the [ueberauth_google README][ueberauth_google] and [Google Oauth 2 docs][oauth_google] for instructions.
-To allow users from a domain and/or comma-separated whitelist, set those configurations in your environment:
+To allow users from a domain and/or comma-separated allowlist, set those configurations in your environment:

 ```shell